reframejs/reframe/helpers/wildcard-api/readme.md

 **Many clients**

-Many clients with different data requirements means that you have to maintain an API that is tailored to many different clients.
+Many clients with many different data requirements means that you have to maintain an API that is tailored to many different clients.
+Having a tailored API for a few clients is usually not a problem.
-This can become cumbersome.
+But if you have lot's of clients this this can become cumbersome.

 For example: